SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 When that takes more than an hour per week, consider automated tools.

-And never forget: the goal isn’t to track your business.
-It’s to control it.
+And never forget: the goal is not to track your business.
+It is to control it.